2020 General Policies and Operating Procedures for All Participants

 *Only one business per stall is allowed.
 A group of businesses may not join forces in one tent for profit unless volunteering or doing demonstrations for community involvement.

 *Vendors may co-op products with local producers who do not attend our market as long as there is no one at our market producing the product in question.
 For instance, if a KDFM vendor knows a cheese maker from another local market who would like to sell at our market but cannot get here each week, the KDFM vendor can bring and sell that vendor’s cheese at our market as long as the cheese is locally made and there is no other vendor trying to sell their own cheese.
 If another vendor is later approved to sell their own cheese at our market, the previous vendor must stop trying to sell the cheese from the producer who does not attend our market.
 No vendor may sell only items from other growers or producers; these items must be in addition to a vendor’s own products.
+No vendor shall co-op more than 25% of the items they sell at market each day.
 All co-op items must be approved by the market master before a vendor offers them for sale.

 *Vendors may arrive at 8:00 am on Saturdays.
 If an earlier time is needed, please check with the market master to make arrangements.